-Big Mac Prep Secrets, Trademark, Advertising and Rivalries
+Big Mac Inventor, Secrets, Trademark, Advertising and Rivalries

 Big Mac® is a registered trademark used for Restaurant Services and owned by McDonald's Corporation.

 Did you know that a sandwich can be legally trademarked?